jasonesanders/jasonswebsite/content/project/real-talk/index.md

 draft: false
 excerpt: Real Talk Summit was a new, single-day event aimed at business entrepreneurs.
 Held at the Vancouver Convention Centre, the inaugural conference featured high-profile speakers such as Gary Vaynerchuck and 1-800-GOT-JUNK’s Brian Scudamore.
 layout: single
-subtitle: A new, single-day event aimed at entrepreneurs.
+subtitle: A new, single-track event aimed at entrepreneurs.
 Held at the Vancouver Convention Centre, the inaugural conference featured high-profile speakers such as Gary Vaynerchuck and 1-800-GOT-JUNK’s Brian Scudamore.
 tags:
 - hugo-site
 categories: